headjump/pico8_html_template/README.md

 If your game only uses a single button, you should only display a single button for the touch controls.
 Why confuse the user?

 If your game is still under heavy development and you frequently update it, you should remove the link to the manifest-file in the html-tag until you are "done".
 Otherwise you have to update the manifest each time you want to test your game.

-When you update the game or HTML site, you also have to update the manifest file.
-It is enough to habe a comment somewhere that you change, e.g '#1' to '#2' and so on.
-Keep in mind: the updated files are sometimes loaded in the background while you have the webapp open - so don't panic if you still see an older version of your game.
-Waiting a little and reopening the webapp usually works.